WickerBaskett/das-teroids/README.md

 - The up and down arrow keys move your ship forward and backward, respectively.
 - The left and right arrow keys rotate your ship left and right, respectively.
 - Press spacebar to fire a projectile out of the front of the ship.
 If you run out of ammo, don't worry!
 Ammo regenerates over time.
 - Colliding with an alien while your shield is active will break the shield.
-Your shield will regenerate over time/
+Your shield will regenerate over time.
 - Collect powerups by running into them with your ship.